motet-a/libforks/README.md

 libforks_Result libforks_stop(libforks_ServerConn conn);
 ```

-Sends SIGTERM to every child process except the caller and stops
+Sends SIGTERM to every child process except the caller, wait
-the fork server.
+until they exit and stops the fork server.

 This function expects that children handle SIGTERM properly and
 does not return until all of them have actually exited.
 Use